«spooning&entre.les.montagnes»

 Doppelvorstellung

-‘spooning & entre les montagnes’ will be shown immediately after the Pop-Up Mountain Company's showing of ‘SCHÄLLEWIIBER’.
+‘spooning & entre les montagnes’ will be shown immediately after the Pop-Up Mountain Company's performance of ‘SCHÄLLEWIIBER’.

 Information on accessibility and language